Read on for my recipe for Greek fried meatballs

-These Greek fried meat balls can be served mini sized as a mezze starter as I’ve done here, or made in larger size and served as part of a main course with maybe chips and a salad on the side.
+These Greek fried meat balls can be served mini sized as a mezze starter as I’ve done here, or made in larger size and served as part of a main course with maybe chips and a salad on the side or with your favourite pasta.
 I love them like this as a little nibble along with a chilled glass of wine in the evening.

 You can use either minced beef or lamb for these Greek fried meatballs or even a mixture of the two.
 The 500g/1 lb 2 oz of mince that I used here will make lots of mini meatballs perfect as a Mezze/starter or it’ll make a main course for four people if you make the meatballs bigger in size.

-Lemon is always served with fried meatballs in Greece so don’t forget to have one on hand just to squeeze over the meatballs just before you eat them, it really ramps up that flavour and makes everything so much better.
+Lemon is always served with fried meatballs in Greece so don’t forget to have one on hand just to squeeze over the meatballs just before you eat them.
+This really ramps up that flavour and makes everything so much better.

 - 1 egg beaten

 - 2 slices crustless bread

 - A little milk

 - 1 tbsp fresh parsley finely chopped

 - salt and pepper to taste

 - Soak the bread in milk for 10 minutes then squeeze out as much liquid as possible